EWI Pro Insulation systems need to be installed in accordance with Building Regulations

 Building Regulations (Part L1B) sets out the energy efficiency requirements where more than 50% of a thermal element (see below) or more than 25% of the overall building envelope is being renovated.

-In the case of walls the thermal element refers to a wall, which separates the heated part of the building from the external environment.
+In the case of walls, the thermal element refers to a wall that separates the heated part of the building from the external environment.

 This means that all external wall insulation is therefore notifiable with Building Control.
 It also means that whatever renovation you are undertaking to your wall, if it affects more than half the wall (or more than a quarter of the overall building envelope) you will need to add insulation to improve the thermal performance of the whole of that individual thermal element.

-To learn more about Building Regulations and how they impact solid wall insulation please click on any of the links below:
+To learn more about Building Regulations and how they impact external wall insulation please click on any of the links below:

 Fibreglass Mesh is embedded within the basecoat layer to ensure strength and crack-resistance.

 Copyright © 2012-2023 EWIPRO LTD. All rights reserved